BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 22/06/2019
 ---
 I spent this Saturday lonely.
 Only me and math..
 I really want to pass this exam and finally have few days of relief...

+23/06/2019
+---
+Sunday!!
+I was in the church celebrating baptism.
+You know..
+I have other profession of faith - Pentecostal, and in our faith we don't baptize children.
+Anyway.. after all there was a big lunch for everyone, cake, games and good positive atmosphere!

+24/06/2019
+---
+Pam pam pam..
+Monday :)!
+It's a new week, which means new challenges.
+The biggest challenge for me this week is to pass my math exam!
+I was studying a lot for the last 2 weeks and I hope that God will give me a wisdom to do it.

+25/06/2019
+---
+Today I had another great run!
+Last time I beat my personal record on 3 km's (12:28) and today it was 12:55 - which is also a great result for me!

+26/06/2019
+---
+Ulala!
+I was informed that tomorrow I'll get new laptop!
+That's good news :).
+I have to prepare all the data for migrations!
+And tomorrow I have math exam!!

+27/06/2019
+---
+Crazy day...
+I had this math exam and again I'm not 100% sure if I pass it.
+I mean I wrote a lot, but... who knows if it was correct? :D. Anyway...
+I got new laptop!!
+Yu huu!
+It's really cool!

+28/06/2019
+---
+End of the working week..
+Today I visited my friend and he cut my hair (yeahh... that's my private hairdresser :D).
+Well...I don't know what else I can say.
+I'm waiting for the results from the math exam.
+It should be announced on Monday.

+29/06/2019
+---
+Nice Saturday!
+Finally I had free time!!!!
+I could do whatever I wanted!
+And I did :).
+First I cleaned up my room, then helped a little in the 'Strongbox' open source project - I configured the project to work with Java 9.
+Late in the afternoon I went for a short nap and finally visited my friends in the evening!
+It's great to have so much time! :)